Tank services: Operations

+Testing

-Companies that specialise in Tank Services, oil tank removals, replacement and installations in the UK follow detailed rules & regulations.
-OFTEC governs a comprehensive set of guidelines and regulations on fuel tank installations.
-Tank Servicing companies follow a combination of both Building Regulations and OFTEC Guidelines to provide a fully compliant safe installation.
+In the United Kingdom, companies that specialise in tank services, oil tank removals, replacement and installations are required to follow detailed rules and regulations.
+The Domestic Oil Burner Equipment Testing Association (DOBETA) was established in the early 1970s.
+This association was succeeded by the Oil Firing Technical Association, which was launched as OFTEC in 1991.
+OFTEC maintains a comprehensive set of guidelines and regulations on fuel tank installations.
+Tank servicing companies are required to follow a combination of both Building Regulations and OFTEC Guidelines to provide a fully compliant safe installation service.
+OFTEC recommends that oil-firing equipment is serviced annually and that tanks should be checked visually at the same time.

 Inspection, engineering and design

 At the start of any project, an API certified above ground storage tank inspector should be on hand to provide inspection and consultation services, and to ensure compliance with applicable codes and standards in the region.
 Each tank upgrading project has specific requirements and presents unique challenges.
 Proper procedure will ensure project safety, tank integrity, and the best utilization of resources and materials.
 A complete engineering analysis should be performed to ensure that tank components will not be overstressed during lifting and remedial operations.
 A professional engineer will develop project-specific drawings and procedures, and will supervise each stage of the work.